ritika-b/dd-th/README.md

 ## Topic

-This tutorial covers autoscaling using Amazon Web Services Elastic Kubernetes System(AWS EKS); specifically, it will cover horizontal pod autoscaling (HPA) and using `kube-ops-view` as a tool to visualize Kubernetes clusters.
+This tutorial covers autoscaling using Amazon Web Services Elastic Kubernetes System (AWS EKS).
+Specifically, it will cover horizontal pod autoscaling (HPA) and using `kube-ops-view` as a tool to visualize Kubernetes clusters.

 ## Intended Audience